 Our goal was to plan a family vacation for all ages to enjoy, with no hustle and bustle and lots of beach time for my husband and myself.
-The first year we took our 9 year old daughter, our adult daughter, her boyfriend, and her 2 year old little girl.
+The first year, we took our 9 year old daughter, our adult daughter, her boyfriend, and her 2 year old little girl.
 Anyone that has traveled with family knows that it is hard to plan a vacation everyone is happy with.
-We wanted to find a place where we could make our own meals, stay in one unit, and walk wherever we needed to go independent of each other.
-I think I initially found our condo through vacation rentals on trip advisor but Airbnb or VRBO work just as well.
+We wanted to find a place where we could make our own meals, stay in one unit, and walk wherever we needed to go, independent of each other.
+We decided on a condo on Sanibel Beach.

 We found a 3 bedroom unit facing the beach.
 My husband and I were able to enjoy our morning coffee on the balcony each morning while watching the sun rise in the east.
 Then in the evening, we would turn our heads the other direction to watch it set while enjoying a glass of wine.
 The master bedroom had its own bath and separate entrance to the balcony.